 Involve key stakeholders, including maintenance teams, operators, supervisors, and executives, in the planning process.
 Seek their input, address concerns, and gain their support for successful plan implementation.

-Invest in a CMMS software solution that suits your organization's needs.
+Invest in fleet maintenance tracking software that suits your organization's needs.
 Ensure it offers features like work order management, asset tracking, maintenance history, and reporting capabilities.

 5. Implement project management triggers